ndeineko/grub2-bios-uefi-usb/README.md

 `touch /mnt/boot/grub/grub.cfg`

-## Example grub.cfg with Xubuntu 18.04 Live
+## Example grub.cfg with Xubuntu 22.04 Live
+*Notes :*
-(skip this if you already have a working grub.cfg for the usb drive)
+* *Skip this part if you already have a working grub.cfg for the usb drive.*
+* *Other examples can be found in this repository's grub.cfg file.*

 ###### Create a folder for cd images :

 `mkdir /mnt/isos`

-###### Download an Ubuntu cd image (for example: [Xubuntu 18.04 32-bit](http://cdimages.ubuntu.com/xubuntu/releases/bionic/release/xubuntu-18.04.5-desktop-i386.iso)) :
+###### Download an Ubuntu CD image (for example: [Xubuntu 22.04 64-bit](http://cdimages.ubuntu.com/xubuntu/releases/jammy/release/xubuntu-22.04.3-desktop-amd64.iso)) :

 *Note: make sure there is enough space on the usb drive.*

-`wget --directory-prefix=/mnt/isos http://cdimages.ubuntu.com/xubuntu/releases/bionic/release/xubuntu-18.04.5-desktop-i386.iso`
+`wget --directory-prefix=/mnt/isos http://cdimages.ubuntu.com/xubuntu/releases/jammy/release/xubuntu-22.04.3-desktop-amd64.iso`

 ###### Edit grub.cfg :